 - Strategic definition.
 This phase aims to identify the owner's business cases, strategic brief and other core project requirements, review feedback from previous projects and fix the initial consideration for assembling the project team. - Pre-design.
 This phase consists of preparing the project objectives, quality objectives, project outcomes, sustainability aspirations, project budget and risk assessments.
 This is done through meetings and workshops that aim to foster creativity and interdisciplinary thinking.
 The objective is also to establish communication pathways.
 Then this phase will find agreements on schedules, design responsibilities, communication strategies, common standards and to continue assembling the project team.
 Feasibility studies and review of site information are also stated. - Concept design.
 This phase consists of preparing the concept design, including cost information and project strategies in accordance with program design.
 It fixes the sustainability strategy, maintenance and operational strategy, handover strategy and construction strategy including health and safety strategy.
 Consultations are undertaken on research and development (R&D) aspects.
 In this phase actors should seek agreement on the final project brief. - Technical design.
 This phase consists of developing design, cost information and project strategies in accordance with design program.
 It reviews and updates previous strategies. - Detailed engineering.
 This phase prepares technical design in accordance with design programme.
 It also prepares and submits building regulations and other third party required consent.
 Finally, this phase reviews and updates project execution plan. - Construction (offsite and onsite).
-In this phase the team must resolve design queries and prepare the "as-constructed" information.
-Experienced supervisors might be advisable for full time in-field supervision and cooperation with the design team as well as for the preparation of records representing the daily construction log/activities. - Commissioning and handover.
-Building operation consists of ensuring the handover of the retrofitted building to the building owner and/or operator and therefore execute the conclusion of the intervention contract. - Post-occupancy.
+In this phase the team must resolve design queries and prepare the "as-constructed" information. - Commissioning and handover.
+Building operation consists of ensuring the handover of the retrofitted building to the building owner and/or operator and therefore execute the conclusion of the intervention contract.

+Post-occupancy.
 During this phase, feedbacks are collected through a monitoring and assessment period.